renesas/rx72n-envision-kit/vendors/renesas/boards/rx72n-envision-kit/aws_demos/src/smc_gen/r_drw2d_rx/ReadMe.txt

     }

- 3) In the DRW2D program, set the group interrupt priority based on the define macro below (near line 26 of dave_irq_rx.c).
+ b) In the DRW2D program, set the group interrupt priority based on the define macro
+    below (near line 26 of dave_irq_rx.c).

     If it is necessary to adjust the priority of the group interrupt, change the value of